- Facilitation measures

 For vacant school premises, successful applicants are expected to renovate the premises.
 They are not expected to demolish all or any part of the existing buildings.
 Minor alteration works may be allowed subject to compliance with relevant statutory and/or administrative requirements and/or approval by relevant authorities.

-For greenfield sites, the proposed new buildings are subject to relevant statutory and/or administrative requirements and/or approval by relevant authorities which include but not limited to provision of barrier free access and sustainable building design guidelines promulgated by the Building Authority.
-The school buildings should be compatible with the surrounding environment and developments in terms of building height and bulk.Successful applicants are required to enlist the service of an Authorized Person (an architect, civil or structural engineer, or surveyor registered under the Buildings Ordinance) on matters concerning erection of a new building and building works requiring approval and consent under the Buildings Ordinance.
+For greenfield sites, the proposed new buildings are subject to relevant statutory and/or administrative requirements and/or approval by relevant authorities which include but not limited to the requirements under Buildings Ordinance (e.g. provision of barrier free access, means of escape, control of site coverage and plot ratio and sustainable building design guidelines).
+The school buildings should be compatible with the surrounding environment and developments in terms of building height and bulk.Successful applicants are required to enlist the service of relevant registered building professionals on matters concerning erection of a new building and alterations and additions works requiring approval and consent under the Buildings Ordinance.
 In addition, minor works to be carried out should comply with the simplified requirements of the Minor Works Control System under the Buildings Ordinance.